argoproj-labs/argocd-interlace/docs/quick_start.md

 ```
 kubectl apply --filename https://raw.githubusercontent.com/IBM/argocd-interlace/main/releases/release.yaml
 ```
+This creates a default installation of ArgoCD Interlace, however you will need futher setup for seeing it in action.

 To verify that installation was successful, ensure Status of pod `argocd-interlace-controller` become `Running`:
 ```shell